Cichorium intybus L.

 Bloom Time: July to October

 Cichorium intybus is a bushy perennial plant with grooved, tough, more or less hairy, and up to 40 inches (1 m) tall stems.
 Leaves are lanceolate, stalked, and unlobed.
 Flowers are usually bright blue, rarely white or pink, toothed at the ends, and up to 1.6 inches (4 cm) wide.
 It flowers from July until October.

 USDA hardiness zone 4a to 11b: from −30 °F (−34.4 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Seeds can be started indoors five to six weeks before they are moved outdoors.
+Seeds can be started indoors five to six weeks before moving outdoors.
 In warm climates, sowing outdoors or transplanting occurs from September through March.
 Planting Chicory in cooler climates should be done three to four weeks before the danger of frost has passed.